Paul-Jarschke/AngStHasen/README.md

 - Users with admin rights are shown and granted access to the admin page.
 - Admins (and only admins) can edit and delete users, bookings and flights.
 - Admins can change the seat layout by uploading a new "chartIn.txt" file.
 Therefore, you have to be logged in as an admin (LeonHase) and access the admin page and access the Books panel.

-You can use this URL: http://127.0.0.1:8000/admin/flightseats/book/
-  However, it is important that the format defaults are maintained: The first representing the headings for the columns representing the seats; the first column representing the rows of seats in the aircraft.
+- However, it is important that the format defaults are maintained: The first representing the headings for the columns representing the seats; the first column representing the rows of seats in the aircraft.
 Please make sure that you include the six seat letters from A to F only.\
   Example:\